Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation: Local in time a priori and a posteriori estimates

 {\it Step 4.} Now we estimate the last term in \eqref{eq:betaKf}.
 We denote by $\Phi^*$ the conjugate function of $\Phi$ and we observe that $\Phi^*(\eta) \le C \, \eta^2 (\widetilde\log \eta)^{-2} $ for any $\eta > 0$ and for some fixed constant $C \in (0,\infty)$ (see Appendix \ref{app:example}).
 We introduce the notation $f_K := f {\bf 1}_{f >K}$ and $A_K(f) := (\int_{\R^2} f {\bf 1}_{f >K/2} )^{1/2}$.
 Using Young's inequality $\xi \eta \le \Phi(\xi) + \Phi^*(\eta)$, we obtain \bean \TT_2 &:=& 2 K^{p-1} \int_{\R^2} |\Delta u | \, f \, {\bf 1}_{f \ge K} \\ &\le& 2 K^{p-1} \left\{ \int_{\R^2} \Phi( A_K(f) |\Delta u|) + \int_{\R^2} \Phi^*( A_K(f)^{-1} f_K) \, {\bf 1}_{f \ge K} \right\} =: \TT_{2,1} + \TT_{2,2}. \eean For the term $\TT_{2,1}$, using that $A_K(f) \le M^{1/2}$ and the elementary inequality $\widetilde\log (\xi\eta) \le \widetilde\log \, \xi + \widetilde\log \, \eta$, we may write

 For the term $\TT_{2,2}$, using that $f_K > K$ on $\{ f > K \}$, we obtain, for $K > eM^{1/2} $,

 where we have used the elementary inequality $f_K^2 \le C (f - K/2)_+^2$ in the second line, Sobolev's inequality in the third line and Cauchy-Schwarz inequality in the fourth line.
-Hence, for $K$ big enough, we have
+Hence, for $K$ large enough, we have